Fountain-Coach/midi2-reader/README.md

 * Tables: ruled-grid detection is stubbed and may need tuning per doc family.
 * Planned: search, strict mode for CI, and per-section file splitting.

----

-## Contributing / Development

-The repository ships with a **staged** layout so real development stays separate from reference snapshots and tutorials.
-See **DEVELOPING.md**.